AndyWangSFU/AC215_TBD_1/README.md

 *3. Develop Advanced Training Workflows*

 We train our model using both text and image data.
 We implement experiment tracking using Weights & Biases.
 Tracking was performed using the `wandb` library we included inside of our `train.py` script.
 We were able to train our model in several hours using a GCP virtual machine.
 We therefore did not feel the need to use serverless training.
-We performed model training using a single machine, single GPU strategy, although the code enables Single Machine, Multiple GPU if multiple GPUs avaliable (we could not get a quota for more than 1 GPU for any region).
+We performed model training using a single machine, single GPU strategy, although the code enables Single Machine, Multiple GPU if multiple GPUs are available (we could not get a quota for more than 1 GPU for any region).

 <img width="1271" alt="Screenshot 2023-10-04 at 7 22 14 PM" src="https://github.com/AndyWangSFU/AC215_TBD_1/assets/112672824/f204bf95-e939-4cd5-91dc-768b726bd692">